L.O.V.E. (Ashlee Simpson song)

 "L.O.V.E." is a song recorded by American singer Ashlee Simpson for her second studio album, I Am Me (2005).
 It was written by Simpson, Kara DioGuardi and John Shanks, who also produced the song.
-Originally planned to be released as the lead single from the album, it was later sent to contemporary hit radio in the United States as the second and final single on December 6, 2005.
-A remix of "L.O.V.E." featuring American rapper Missy Elliott was released as a digital download a week later on December 13, 2005.
+Initially planned to be released as the lead single from the album, but it was later sent to contemporary hit radio in the United States as the second and final single on December 6, 2005.
+A remix of "L.O.V.E." featuring rapper Missy Elliott was released as a digital download a week later on December 13, 2005.
 The song peaked at number 22 in the United States, number five in Australia, number six in Hungary, and number 12 in New Zealand.

 Background

 Like all the tracks on I Am Me, "L.O.V.E." was written by Simpson, Kara DioGuardi, and John Shanks, and produced by Shanks.
 The song was originally supposed to be the first single from I Am Me, but "Boyfriend" took its place.
 In the song, Simpson recalls her boyfriend noting that he doesn't answer the telephone, and that she doesn't even know where he goes.
 Annoyed, but not letting it get the best of her, she calls up her friends, and they proceed to have a party without dealing with men.
 Simpson has said of the song that it is "about hanging with your girlfriends and loving them for being there".
 She explains that "one of my girlfriends and I were listening to music and were like, there's not enough songs for your girlfriends for when you go out and leave your man behind and have a good time.
 Any situation I go through, I lean on my girlfriends.
 Like, when you get your heart broken, who do you go to?
 You go to your friends."